Medically reviewed by Drugs.com. Last updated on Mar 15, 2023.

 - Giant cell arteritis – Fever, jaw pain after chewing, vision loss, headache, malaise, fatigue, poor appetite, joint pain

-Granulomatosis with polyangiitis (Wegener's) – Malaise, weakness, joint pain, poor appetite, weight loss, sinus pain, sinus drainage, bloody nose, a cough that may produce blood, shortness of breath, chest discomfort, red eyes, skin rash or ulcers, symptoms of kidney failure (such as nausea, fatigue, and reduced urine production)
+- Granulomatosis with polyangiitis (GPA) – Malaise, weakness, joint pain, poor appetite, weight loss, sinus pain, sinus drainage, bloody nose, a cough that may produce blood, shortness of breath, chest discomfort, red eyes, skin rash or ulcers, symptoms of kidney failure (such as nausea, fatigue, and reduced urine production)

 - Takayasu's arteritis – Malaise, fever, night sweats, joint pain, poor appetite, weight loss, pain in one or both arms, fainting, symptoms of congestive heart failure (such as shortness of breath that's worse lying down)